ariel215/mtg-ai/README.md

 so a Choice here is a collection of some kind, probably labelled?
 And a ChoiceSet is what it sounds like, a set of choices.

+## Triggers

+Triggers are effects that go onto the stack when "something happens".
+What constitutes "something"?
+There are no real boundaries, but probably 80% of triggers are triggered by a card changing zones: etbs, dying, leaving, drawing, discarding, milling, are all special cases of a card changing zones.
+The next 5-10% are delayed triggers that occur at the beginning of a step or phase, attacking, blocking, and becoming tapped or untapped.

+There's also two types of triggers: triggers that care about what the card they're on does, and triggers that care about what other cards do.
+Wall of Omens vs Arcades.
+The latter are only active while the card is in a specific zone, typically in play but sometimes in the graveyard.

+This is similar to static abilities: in both cases there's an effect that is live for as long as some permanent remains in play, either a static modifier or something watching for triggers.
+We need to be able to make sure its lifespan is tied to its card.

+The components of a triggered ability are:
+- The action that triggers it
+  - This might be tied to a particular player or card or set of cards
+- The object perfoming the action
+- The object creating the trigger
+- The effect of the trigger

+Breaking down Wall of Omens'ability -- "When CARDNAME enters the battlefield, draw a card" in this way:
+- the triggering action is: a card enters the battlefield
+  - the action is triggered if: the card is CARDNAME
+- the object performing the action: CARDNAME
+- the object creating the trigger: CARDNAME
+- the effect: CARDNAME's owner draws a card